 My Research

-My PhD research is looking at how we can monitor sublethal impacts of climate change on seabird populations – basically, how can we tell seabirds aren’t doing well before we start to see them dying in large numbers, or failing to breed.
-I’ve been using a mix of physiological health indicators, dietary data, and GPS tracking birds to find out how four species of seabird have been coping with the recent marine heatwaves in northern Aotearoa.
+My PhD research looked at how we can monitor sublethal impacts of climate change on seabird populations – basically, how can we tell seabirds aren’t doing well before we start to see them dying in large numbers, or failing to breed.
+I’ve used a mix of physiological health indicators, dietary data, and GPS tracking to find out how four species of seabird have been coping with the recent marine heatwaves in northern Aotearoa.

-Find my other publications here: Google Scholar Profile
+Find my other publications here: Google Scholar Profile, ResearchGate

 Northern New Zealand Seabird Trust